----- Site Description -----

 pages, divided between the Caribbean,

-'hot-spotted' maps throughout, making the geography much more intuitive.
+'hot-spotted' maps, making the geography much more intuitive.

 Pacific Ocean Newsletters and

-If you want to receive our newsletters as email, you can now
+including passages at sea.
+To receive our newsletters as email, you can

 it, and never shared with anyone.